 People can also be held responsible for a nuisance where they know, or ought to know, about a nuisance on their property but do nothing to remove or stop it.

 If your neighbours are creating a nuisance, the first thing you should do is talk to them about it and ask them politely to stop it or remove it.
 It may help if, before you speak to your neighbours, you try to put yourself in their shoes.
 Why are they creating the nuisance?
 Are they likely to continue it?
 Do they know that it bothers you?
-If talking gets you nowhere, it may be useful to use the services of a mediator (see ‘Resolving problems’ and ‘Mediation’, above).
+If talking gets you nowhere, it may be useful to use the services of a mediator (see ‘Mediation’, above).

-What the courts can do
+What a court can do about nuisances

 If a court finds that your neighbour has created a nuisance, and you are unable to resolve the issue informally, the court can:

 - order your neighbour to stop or remove the nuisance (this order is called an injunction);